edward179/dummy_campaign_data/README.md

 The content include 3 main-topics:
 A. Overview data
 > 1. Check & Handling the **Null/ Missing/ Duplicate** value
+> 2. Check the basic statistics to better get understanding the dataset

 B. Convert & Standardize the data type
 > 1. Datetime format